7 Amazing Ways to Treat High Blood Pressure with Diet

 Like protein, whole-food fats are important for satiety.
 They help balance your blood sugar levels so that you stay full longer.
 Coconut, avocado, flax seeds, macadamia nuts, and olives are excellent whole-food fats.

 Be sure to eat the whole food and not just the oil.
-The whole food contains fiber and all the other nutrients that make whole-food fats the SANE choice.
+Whole food contains fiber and all the other nutrients that make whole-food fats the SANE choice.

 If the thought of drinking glasses and glasses of plain old boring water depresses you, there are some tasty SANE options here, too.
 Squeeze a lemon or orange and add the juice to your water.
 Or put water and a few berries in your blender and – voila – instant flavored water!
 You can also replace much of your water intake with fat-burning green tea, just be sure to use a natural sweetener like Stevia.